abdallah197/Offensive-Language-Detection-on-Twitter/README.md

 ###Baseline Classifier

-Naive bayes and SVM classifiers were used as models.
+Naive bayes and svm classifiers were used as models.

 to run the model please install using pip
 >pip install -r requirements.txt